tferr/Scripts/BAR/README.md

   1. [PlotUtils](./src/main/java/bar/Utils.java), class providing utility methods that improve ImageJ's plotting capabilities

 ### External Ops
-  1. Classes exemplifying how to [add new ops](http://imagej.net/Adding_new_ops) outside the core imagej-ops project.
+  1. Classes exemplifying how to provide [external ops](./EXTERNAL_OPS.md) outside the core imagej-ops project.
+     This work is explained in more detail on the [ImageJ website](http://imagej.net/Adding_new_ops).

 ###Notes
    - Files are uploaded to the BAR [update site](http://sites.imagej.net/Tiago/) manually,